cockroachdb/docs/cockroachcloud/migrate-from-free-to-dedicated.md

 - A [CockroachCloud Serverless (beta) cluster](quickstart.html) from which you want to migrate data
 - A [a CockroachCloud Dedicated cluster](quickstart-trial-cluster.html)

-    Your first paid CockroachCloud cluster is free for a 30-day trial.
+    Your first CockroachCloud Dedicated cluster is free for a 30-day trial.

 - [Cloud storage](../{{site.versions["stable"]}}/use-cloud-storage-for-bulk-operations.html)